-Complete the annual online registration/permission and medical consent forms for their child's participation in the Club.
+- Complete the annual online registration/permission and medical consent forms for their child's participation in the Club. - Inform the Coaches and any other relevant Club personnel of any changes in their child's medical or dietary requirements prior to coaching sessions, games or other activities. - Ensure that their child punctually attends coaching sessions/games or other activities. - Parents must provide their children with adequate clothing and equipment, including gum shields, as may be required for playing our games. - Parents/guardians must collect their children from the coach after training and supervise them leaving training by exercising due care and attention and being mindful of children, cars, parents and other patrons using the car park & facilities - Ensure that their child's nutrition/hydration and hygiene needs are met. - Never encourage your child(ren) to consume non-prescribed drugs or take performanceenhancing supplements. - Listen to what their child may have to say

-- Inform the Coaches, and any other relevant Club personnel, of any changes in their child's medical or dietary requirements prior to coaching sessions, games or other activities. - Ensure that their child punctually attends coaching sessions/games or other activities. - Provide their child with adequate clothing and equipment as may be required for the playing of our games including for example gum shields etc. - Ensure that the nutrition/hydration and hygiene needs of their child are met. - Never encourage your child(ren) to consume non-prescribed drugs or take performance enhancing supplements. - Listen to what their child may have to say. - Show approval whether the team wins, loses or draws a game. - Never attempt to meet their own needs and aspirations for success and achievement through their children's participation in games. - If a parent has any issues to raise regarding their child's participation or performance in a team they may raise this with the team coach(es) but should do so in a constructive and non-confrontational manner and not in the company or vicinity of young players or other parents. - Complaints about the conduct or practice of a coach should be brought to the attention of the relevant Club or County Children's Officer. - Support your Club by becoming an active member and by participating in Club activities.
+- Show approval whether the team wins, loses or draws a game. - Never attempt to meet their own needs and aspirations for success and achievement through their children's participation in games. - If a parent has any concerns about their child's participation or performance on a team, they may discuss them with the team coach(es), but they should do so constructively and non-confrontationally and not in the company or vicinity of young players or other parents. - Complaints about the conduct or practice of a coach should be brought to the attention of the relevant Club or County Children's Officer. - Support your Club by becoming an active member and participating in Club activities.